dilanEspindola/goAcritty/README.md

 goAcritty

 ##
 program made with go.
-It changes theme to the alacritty's terminal
+Change theme to the alacritty's terminal